makeevolution/notes/cloud/cloud.md

 - Zipkin Jaeger is for tracing
 - Traefik is competitor of nginx
-- kubectl upgrades support one v up and one v down -`Pushgateway` is a tool to accept metrics pushed
+- kubectl upgrades support one v up and one v down